A Quick / Short Example of Using TFLite with Golang and a GAN Model

 1. Load model

-2. Create the interperter options
+2. Create the interpreter options

 4. Allocate the tensors